 The most important tip is to keep the infected plant away from other plants, especially other aloe plants so that the other plants don’t get infected.

 Other bugs and insects can be wiped away with a cotton swab dipped into alcohol.

 If your aloe plant has been damaged due to an excessive amount of fertilizers then you must flush the soil.
 This may even help you save your aloe!
 Do a thorough job while flushing; allowing it to drain for a few minutes, this will remove the unwanted fertilizer in the soil, preventing your plant from getting brown and rotting.
 Make sure not to water it until the soil is completely dry.

 6. Keep Your Aloe Warm

-There are many reasons for the aloe plant to turn brown such as overwatering, too much direct sunlight, excessive fertilizers which can cause the soil to become salty and deprive the plant of its required nutrients, pests and diseases, extreme temperature differences, etc.
+There are many reasons for the aloe vera plant turning brown such as overwatering, too much direct sunlight, excessive fertilizers which can cause the soil to become salty and deprive the plant of its required nutrients, pests and diseases, extreme temperature differences, etc.

 The next time your plant starts to go brown take a look to see that you have met each of these conditions.
 You should prevent it from happening in the first place as even though the plant is resilient it could weaken it and in some cases even destroy it completely.

 - How to keep cats out of indoor plants

 - 20 worst indoor plants for allergies